-Avid Recording Studio review
+Avid Recording Studio full review

 Recording Studio is a bundle for home-recording enthusiasts that includes Pro Tools M Powered SE 8.0.3 and Avid’s M-Audio Fast Track USB interface that lets you record real instruments like guitars and vocals.